 Set up your first email campaign

-This section contains a short step-by-step guide on how to set up your first email campaign.
-If you've never done this before, just follow these steps and be sure to record your observations and track your results.
+This part gives you a quick, step-by-step guide to help you set up your first email campaign.
+If you’ve never done this before, don’t worry—just follow the steps one at a time.
+Be sure to write down what you notice and keep track of how things go.

-For the purpose of this article, let’s say you want to create a welcome email that’ll greet your new subscribers and offer them a discount code for their first order in your online store.
+Let’s say you want to send a welcome email to new subscribers.
+This email will greet them and give them a discount code for their first order from your online store.

-In this case, it's simple - the target audience will be every new person who joins your mailing list.
+In this example, it’s pretty straightforward—your audience will be everyone who signs up for your email list.

 Some of the emails templates available in GetResponse |

-Once you've created the emails you want to send, it's time to schedule them so they reach the right audience at the right time.
+After you’ve written the emails you want to send, the next step is to schedule them so your audience gets them at the best time.

-In our case, we want to set up a simple welcome email, which we can do using a marketing automation template called "Simple Welcome Message".
+In this case, we’re setting up a basic welcome email.
+You can do this easily using a pre-made automation template in GetResponse called “Simple Welcome Message.”

 Simple welcome email workflow in GetResponse |